eastmaels/steemblog.github.io/_posts/account/yellowbird/2018-10-07_wifes-drawing-practice-pmgjgoeg.md

 - - -

-This page is synchronized from the post: [麋鹿|Wife's Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-pmgjgoeg)
+This page is synchronized from the post: [麋鹿|Wife''s Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-pmgjgoeg)